vivekstalin/youtube_voice_assistant/README.md

   1. SpeechRecognition
   2. pyttsx3
   3. playsound
-  4. Basic packages like requests, webbrowser which should available by default
+  4. Basic packages like requests, webbrowser which should available by default (install only if shows any error)

+  Use your python pip to install these packages - pip install <packagename>
   ```
 ### Installation
 1. Clone the repo